 Q. What does NARTS do?

-"NARTS provides the link for resale professionals to connect with their peers, and to learn how to prosper by running their businesses in a more professional manner," says Kitty Boyce, President.
+"NARTS provides the link for resale professionals to connect with their peers, and to learn how to prosper by running their businesses in a more professional manner," says Bonnie Kallenberg, President.
 "We offer education in meetings, networking and books available to members and non-members.
-Membership benefits include a monthly newsletter, discounts on meetings and some books, and networking.
+Membership benefits include a monthly digital flipbook newsletter, discounts on meetings and books, and networking.
 All member stores are listed in the NARTS Shopping Guide... the largest online listing of resale shops.
-Another valuable membership benefit is our Ask A Mentor service, where members with specific industry expertise offer their peers free consulting.
-Networking is also available online in the message boards and chat rooms found in the Members Only section of our Web site.
+Another valuable membership benefit is our Facebook closed group, where members share their experiences, resources and ideas or seek advice or help from their peers.
 The Association actively seeks out media attention for our industry and promotes public awareness of the value of resale to consumers of all types.
 Our membership is open to individuals who are already in the industry as well as those in the process of opening a store."